PietroBossolasco/ReactLearning/README.md

 2. Download the CLI
 There are two main CLI:
-* expo CLI
+* expo CLI.
-* react native CLI
+* react native CLI.

   I personally reccomand the expo CLI, it's easier and it has some good template.
   For download it:
 ```
 npm i -g expo-cli
 ```